AviTrader sponsorship ad

 By David Dundas

 Ever since the first days of powered fight, aircraft component maintenance has changed almost beyond recognition.
-From rudimentary inspections in early to today's sophisticated predictive maintenance systems, the evolution reflects advancements in materials, technology, safety standards, and operational efficiency.
-Here we want to trace the development of aircraft component maintenance and highlight the key milestones that have shaped this sector of the commercial aviation industry.
+From rudimentary inspections in early aviation to today's sophisticated predictive maintenance systems, the evolution reflects advancements in materials, technology, safety standards, and operational efficiency.
+Here we want to trace the development of aircraft component maintenance and highlight the key milestones that have shaped this sector of the industry.

 From reactive to preventative maintenance

-In the early 20th century, aircraft maintenance functioned on a primarily reactive basis.
-In simple terms, maintenance activities were carried out after a component failed or there was considerable visible wear and tear. and mechanics relied on rudimentary tools and limited personal experience to inspect aircraft and carry out any necessary repairs to components.
+In the early 20th century, functioned on a primarily reactive basis.
+In simple terms, maintenance activities were carried out after a component failed or there was considerable visible wear and tear.
+Pilots and mechanics relied on rudimentary tools and limited personal experience to inspect aircraft and carry out any necessary repairs to components.
 The lack of formal standards and little or no documentation often led to inconsistent practices and dramatically compromised safety.
 However, that was to change dramatically with the onset of the First World War.

 While the war between the Turks and Italians in 1911 saw the first use of aircraft in combat, the First World War, or The Great War as it is also known, was the first global conflict that involved aircraft.
 Initially those used were unarmed and flown for reconnaissance purposes, but during the build-up to the war and the first year, manufacture of combat biplanes became paramount.
 With their manufacture came a volume of aircraft and the requirement for constant maintenance and upkeep, repairs and replacement of parts after almost every flight.
 While repairs were intended to keep aircraft airworthy, strict maintenance procedures were introduced in order to minimise the risks of mechanical and structural failure during combat.